tolauwae/phd-thesis/src/latch/latch.typ

 #snippet("lst.syntax.command",
     columns: 1,
-    [Commands are distinguished by $mono("type")$ and may have callback to access payload.
+    [Commands are distinguished by `type` and may have callback to access payload.
 Results are extracted by a parser.], (```ts export interface Command<R> {
     type: Interrupt,                   // type of the debug message (pause, run, step, ...)